dmelo/g2m2/README.md

 # G2M2 - GitHub & MarkDown as a CMS platform

 G2M2 is a different kind of droid.
-Instead of helping jedi knights saving the galaxy, it helps developers maintain their markdown CMSs.
+Instead of helping jedi knights saving the galaxy, it helps developers maintaining their markdown CMSs.

 ## Get started